PANTHEONtech/StoneWork/examples/testing/020-switch/README.md

 +---------+                  +-----------+                  +---------+
 ```

-Running the example
+Running The Example
 -------------------

-Prerequisities and instructions for running the example are the same as those for [cross-connect example][cross-connect example].
+Prerequisities and instructions for running the example are the same as those for the [cross-connect example][cross-connect example].

 [cross-connect example]: ../010-xconnect/EXAMPLE.md